 What to bring

-Those applying for a rates rebate must normally live at the relevant property; and must sign a statutory declaration.
-The deadline for applications is 30 June 2019.
+Those applying for a rates rebate must normally live at the relevant property as at 1 July 2021; and must sign a statutory declaration.
+The deadline for applications is 30 June 2022.

 Apply by Mail